Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 These roses have thick, woody stems and pointed oval leaves that radiate from each side.
 Older growth is more brown-green colored, while newer growth is either green or red-tinted.

 The original shrub produces single blooms per branch, each about 3 inches wide.
 Blooms are dark pink to red in color.
 Newer varieties have been produced that have other shades of pink flowers.
-The Rainbow Knock Out rose features yellow flower bases and blush pink petals.
-The Double Knock Out Rose has two times the amount of petals per each bloom.
+The Rainbow variety features yellow flower bases and blush pink petals.
+The Double variety has two times the amount of petals per each bloom.

 These roses typically grow 3-4 feet wide and tall, but those that are especially well cared for can reach up to 7 feet tall.
 To reach that kind of height, they will require fertilizer monthly and water weekly.

 Just like other roses, Knock Out roses prefer full sun or just a little shade.

 These plants are easy to grow, but do need somewhat fertile soil that will not become water-logged.
 Make sure you put it in a location that gets good drainage.

 USDA Hardiness Zones

-Knock Out roses can be grown easily in USDA hardiness zones 4-10—it will grow almost anywhere in the contiguous United States with little trouble.
+These roses can be grown easily in USDA hardiness zones 4-10—they will grow almost anywhere in the contiguous United States with little trouble.

 These roses, like most, are heavy feeders and will need a balanced fertilizer, especially if planted in low quality soil.
 Fertilize them monthly during their active growing period—from last frost to first frost.